-Symptoms may start slowly with discomfort.
+Symptoms may start with mild discomfort.
 Because people are not sure about what’s happening, they may wait too long to get help.
 Other heart attack symptoms include:

 - Chest discomfort (pressure, squeezing, fullness) that goes away and comes back

-- Pain or discomfort in the arms, back, neck, jaw or stomach
+- Pain or discomfort in the arms, back, neck, jaw, shoulder or stomach

 - Losing your breath